ramusus/fabriclassed/README.md

     sh               Run Django's standart shell or shell from django_extent... symlink          Create symlink from 'apps' dir to the site-packages or ... test             Run Django's tests.
-Argument can be application name, n...
+Argument can be application name, n... update_fixtures  Put remote fixtures to repository on production, get an...
 ```

 #### Installation: